LCOGT/banzai/README.rst

 * `banzai_add_super_calibration`: Add a super calibration frame to the database
 * `banzai_populate_bpms`: Automatically populate the db with bpms from the archive
 * `banzai_create_db`: Initialize a database to be used when running the pipeline
+* `banzai_create_local_db`: Initialize a local database for site deployment, copying site/instrument info from a remote calibration database

 You can see more about the parameters the commands take by adding a `--help` to any command of interest.